Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

 concentrator can be connected to at most one LNS, there is no ping-pong happening with operations on stations.

+- Class C downstream messages using Direct Method:
+  - When we send a downstream message via the Function, the Function is responsible for choosing the prererred gateway based on its existing knowledge of the preferred gateway.
+Due to that we can be sure that we have the active connection and can therefore send downstream messages.
-- Class C direct downstream messages sent from the portal could result in a connection switch if they target a LNS other than the preferred one but we consider this as out of scope.
+  - Messages sent from the portal could result in a connection switch if they target a LNS other than the preferred one but we consider this as out of scope as we can not guard against this case of misuse.

 ## In-scope